 The year was 1910, and something phenomenal happened, which brought about a fantastic change in just nine short years.
 Those nine years ushered in one of the greatest advents in history, and by 1919 we realized that the change was occurring.

 More importantly, who were the winners and who were the losers in this massive technology shift?

 One of the major changes that came about was in banking and finance.
 The General Motors Acceptance Corporation was formed by GM in 1919 to provide customers with car loans.
 It was the brainchild of GM President Alfred P. Sloan as a way for consumers to buy cars without having a lot of upfront cash.
 Originally located in five large North American cities, it eventually became a nationwide behemoth as it expanded into banking, insurance, mortgages, and commercial finance.

 Ford Motor Company took a different route because Henry Ford was not a fan of using debt to finance a car.
 Instead, it adopted its Weekly Payment Plan, an installment loan requiring a down payment and subsequent weekly payments of $5 to $10.
 The money was placed in a local Ford dealer’s account, and only when the full purchase price was deposited could the customer take delivery.
 The Weekly Payment Plan fizzled as Americans wanted nice cars on credit and were unwilling to wait.
 This helped catapult General Motors into the lead among car manufacturers.
 In 1928, Ford set up an auto loan subsidiary.
-Now its customers could set up installment loans and take delivery all at once.
+Now its customers can set up installment loans and take delivery all at once.
 By 1930, about two-thirds of all cars were bought on credit.

 We at Farley Ventures are the first step to change.